peerkar/liferay-gsearch/README.md

 # 15 Changelog <a name="Changelog"></a>

+## 2017-12-21

+* Validated CE support.
+* Added Minisearch portlet for embedding a searchfield into a theme.
+* Added a test theme for Minisearch portlet.
+* Changed searchfield configuration into a more flexible query configuration.
+Now the main query can be constructed of multiple queries.
+* Bugs fixed:
+ * Custom ES adapter adding fields twice into QueryStringQuery
+ * Query suggester splitting suggestions into a comma separated list

 ## 2017-12-16

 * Removed Audience Targeting requirement and put the functionality in its' own module.